Shanghai Art Collection Museum: Collections

 The Shanghai Art Collection Museum houses a number of rare artworks and artifacts.
 Notable items include a sample of the Duanxi Inkstone with Drum Design, which was presented by former Chinese President Hu Jintao to former Japanese Prime Minister Yasuo Fukuda; an annotated copy of Selections of Refined Literature (Wenxuan) by Prince Chengzhe of the Qing dynasty; Liang Qichao's calligraphic masterpiece Imitation of the Stele of Zhang Qian; a biography of Albert Einstein bearing his autograph; the manuscript of Liang Sicheng's seminal work History of Chinese Sculpture; an early design draft of the National Emblem of the People's Republic of China created by Lin Huiyin; and the Peacock Dress of dancer Yang Liping.

 In addition to these highlights, the museum preserves a distinctive collection of the Liang Qichao family archives, hundreds of ancient Chinese and foreign rare books, and numerous works by prominent Chinese painters and national arts-and-crafts masters.
 The museum also holds artworks from artists across dozens of countries—including Japan, South Korea, the United Kingdom, Turkey, the United States, Austria, Poland, Russia, Israel, Egypt, Iran, Ukraine, and Lithuania—making it one of the Chinese institutions with the largest number of art pieces from nations along the Belt and Road Initiative.

 International exchange

 The Shanghai Art Collection Museum has established close partnerships with organizations in over sixty countries worldwide and has undertaken collaborative projects with numerous renowned institutions, including the Ministry of Culture and Tourism of Turkey, the Ministry of Education, Culture, Research and Technology of Indonesia, the Supreme Council of Antiquities of Egypt, the Alexandria Governorate, the University of Oxford, the Turkmenistan Government, the New York Public Library, and among others.

+Following an announcement during British Prime Minister Keir Starmer's 2026 state visit to China, National Museums Liverpool is scheduled to host a major exhibition of folk art and Peking Opera masks from the Shanghai Art Collection Museum in October 2026, marking the Liverpool-Shanghai twin-city partnership.